mable-template/cdn/css/readme.md

 ## Latest CSS File

-This file may contain bugs, it is recommended to use the "Release" CSS file, or a specific release (not available during beta)
+This file **will** be unstable.
+It is recommended to use one of the stable versions below.

 ```html
 <link rel="stylesheet" type="text/css" href="https://cdn.mablesite.com/css/style.css">